IES Milan: Music Tradition and Innovation

 - Fees: Students pay Haverford tuition only Haverford College.
 Haverford will then be responsible for submitting tuition payments to the program.
 Students pay IES room and board fees directly to IES.

 Higher GPA and junior year standing are required for admission to the Università Bocconi.
-Students must obtain a special visa (corsi signoli) to study at the Bocconi.
 Previous Italian language study is encouraged but not required.
 Two semesters of college-level Italian language study (elementary or equivalent) are required for Intermediate-level students.
 Four semesters of college-level Italian language study (intermediate or equivalent) are required for Advanced-level.

 Students must carry 15 credit hours per semester.
 Students are not permitted to take less than 15 credits unless they have the permission of their dean and advisor in advance.